LibraryCarpentry/lc-marcedit/setup.md

 * Click on "Let's get started"
 * MarcEdit Appearance
-  ** Default font: Select your preferred font
+  * Default font: Select your preferred font
-  ** Application font size: Select your preferred font size ** Recommended Theme: Select default
+  * Application font size: Select your preferred font size
+  * Recommended Theme: Select default
 * MarcEdit Data Settings
-  ** My MARC Format is: Select MARC21
+  * My MARC Format is: Select MARC21
-  ** Default Recording Encoding: Select MARC21/UTF8
+  * Default Recording Encoding: Select MARC21/UTF8
-  ** Make sure "Enforce Unicode Normalization" is checked ** XML Processing Enging: Select Choose for me
+  * Make sure "Enforce Unicode Normalization" is checked
+  * XML Processing Enging: Select Choose for me

 ### Downloading the data
-You can download [marc_sample_data.mrc](https://github.com/LibraryCarpentry/lc-marcedit/tree/gh-pages/data/marc_sample_data.mrc), which is a MARC binary file that will open in a new browser tab.
-Be sure to right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as...**).
+For this lesson, our sample file, [marc_sample_data.mrc](https://github.com/LibraryCarpentry/lc-marcedit/tree/gh-pages/data/marc_sample_data.mrc), is a MARC binary file.
+To download this file, right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as...**).
+If you click on the link, this binary file will open in a new tab or window in your browser.
 Make a note of the location (i.e. the folder, your desktop) to which you save the file.
 This MARC file follows the MARC21 standard and is encoded in UTF-8.

 ### Getting help